gnembon/fabric-carpet/docs/scarpet/api/Overview.md

 the key (can be empty) consists of the execution path with the command syntax, which consists of literals (as is) and arguments (wrapped with `<>`), with the name / suffix of the name of the attribute indicating its type, and the value represent function to call, either function values, defined function names, or functions with some default arguments.
+Argument names need to be unique for each command.
 Values extracted from commands will be passed to the functions and executed.
 By default, command list will be checked for ambiguities (commands with the same path up to some point that further use different attributes), causing app loading error if that happens, however this can be suppressed by specifying
 `'allow_command_conflicts'`.